On spectrum of sample covariance matrices from large tensor vectors: Introduction

-In the simplest case $k=1$, where the column vector $Y_{\alpha} = \y_{\alpha}^{(1)}$ has i.i.d. entries, was studied in the paper \cite{MP67} under appropriate moment conditions on $\xi_1$.
-When $\tau_\alpha=1$ for all $\alpha$, the limiting spectral distribution (LSD) is the famous Mar\v{c}enko-Pastur law, which is a probability distribution with density function
+In statistics, the model \eqref{eq:matrix} is called the sample covariance matrix.
+It helps to understand the population covariance matrix.
+The limiting empirical spectral distribution (LSD) of $M_{n,k,m}$ can serve as a test statistics.
+The simplest case $k=1$, which corresponds to the population vector with i.i.d. entries, was well-studied in the literature.
+Under appropriate moment conditions on $\xi_1$, the LSD was obtained in the seminal paper \cite{MP67} when $n \to +\infty$ and $m/n^k \to c$ for some positive constant $c$.
+When $\tau_\alpha=1$ for all $\alpha$, the resulting LSD is the famous Mar\v{c}enko-Pastur law.
+This probability distribution has a density function given by

-as $n \to +\infty$ and $m/n^k \to c$ with some positive constant $c$.
-We refer the interested readers to \cites{Anderson2010, Bai2010}.
-Since then, a lot of works on the Mar\v{c}enko-Pastur law appeared in the literature.
-See, for example, \cite{BaiZhou08}, \cite{Pajor09}, \cite{Silv95} and the reference therein.
-Later, the necessary and sufficient conditions on $Y_1$ such that the Mar\v{c}enko-Pastur law serves as the LSD of $M_{n,1,m}$ were carried out in \cite{Yaskov2016} when $\tau_\alpha=1$ for all $\alpha$.
+Further details can be found in \cites{Anderson2010, Bai2010}.
+Subsequently, numerous works on the Mar\v{c}enko-Pastur law have emerged in the literature, including \cite{BaiZhou08}, \cite{Pajor09}, \cite{Silv95}, and the reference therein.
+Later, the necessary and sufficient conditions on $Y_1$ were carried out in \cite{Yaskov2016} to ensure that the Mar\v{c}enko-Pastur law is the LSD of $M_{n,1,m}$ when $\tau_\alpha=1$ for all $\alpha$.